pretix/pretix-docs/docs/tutorial/event.md

 Switching to the "shop design" tab at the top allows you to add content to your event shop.
 You can see what the shop looks like from the customer's perspective if you click the :btn:👁 Go to shop: button in the bar at the top.
-The demo we are creating for this tutorial is located at https://pretix.eu/awesome-corp/ixc27/.
+The demo we are creating for this tutorial is located at https://pretix.eu/ex-org/ex-conf/.
-Replacing "awesome-corp" with the short form of your organizer and "ixc27" with the short form of your event in that URL will take you to your shop.
+Replacing "ex-org" with the short form of your organizer and "ex-conf" with the short form of your event in that URL will take you to your shop.

 By default, the name of the event will be displayed in the page header of your shop.
 The shop design settings allow you to replace the name with a header image that tells your customers about the event (e.g., by means of the event name, logo, or recognizable design).